keep-network/tbtc/CONTRIBUTING.md

 Before marking the PR as open for review, make sure:

--   It passes our linter checks (`npm run lint`)
+-   It passes the linter checks (`npm run lint`)
--   It passes our continuous integration tests.
+-   It passes the [continuous integration tests](https://app.circleci.com/github/keep-network/tbtc/pipelines) on CircleCI.
 -   Your changes have sufficient test coverage (e.g regression tests have been added for bug fixes, unit tests for new features)

 ### Development Tooling